Pehlivankoy Natural Gas Discovery, Thrace Basin, Turkey

 The opportunity offers low-risk and low-cost access to a material resource base in a stable political and fiscal environment with large upside potential.

-The term for an exploration license is five years until January 26, 2026.
+On December 9, 2025 the exploration license was extended for two years (until January 2028) by the Turkish petroleum regulator, MAPEG.
+This extension included the carry forward of the second commitment appraisal well from the initial five-year exploration period.
 In case of discovery, a production lease is granted for 20 years, which may be extended twice for periods not exceeding 10 years at a time.

 Figures showing cross-section through Pehlivanköy-1 wellbore as well as a total area of 25 m sand alone = 2123 ha (21.23 sq km) within the development area.